Kostr/UEFI-Lessons/Lessons/Lesson_23/README.md

 Build/UefiLessonsPkg/RELEASE_GCC5/X64/UefiLessonsPkg/PCDLesson/PCDLesson/DEBUG/PCDLesson.map
 Build/UefiLessonsPkg/RELEASE_GCC5/X64/UefiLessonsPkg/PCDLesson/PCDLesson/OUTPUT/PCDLesson.map
 ```

 In case you wonder how our PCD can be found in a map file, execute:
 ```
-$ grep MyPatchableVar32 Build/UefiLessonsPkg/RELEASE_GCC5/X64/UefiLessonsPkg/PCDLesson/PCDLesson/DEBUG/PCDLesson.map -A2
+$ grep PatchableInt32 Build/UefiLessonsPkg/RELEASE_GCC5/X64/UefiLessonsPkg/PCDLesson/PCDLesson/DEBUG/PCDLesson.map -A2
- .data._gPcd_BinaryPatch_PcdMyPatchableVar32
+ .data._gPcd_BinaryPatch_PcdPatchableInt32
-                0x0000000000001920        0x4 /tmp/PCDLesson.dll.m6t8YL.ltrans0.ltrans.o
+                0x00000000000055a0        0x4 /tmp/PCDLesson.dll.96BX4a.ltrans0.ltrans.o
- *fill*         0x0000000000001924        0xc
+ *fill*         0x00000000000055a4        0xc
 ```
-So as you can see the default value for our PCD is placed under 0x1920 offset.
+So as you can see the default value for our PCD is placed under the 0x55a0 offset.

-Now let's execute `GenPatchPcdTable` and create a file `PCDLessonPatchPcdTable` in app Build DEBUG folder:
+Now let's execute `GenPatchPcdTable` and create a file `PCDLessonPatchPcdTable` in the app Build `DEBUG` folder:
 ```
 ./BaseTools/BinWrappers/PosixLike/GenPatchPcdTable \
   -m Build/UefiLessonsPkg/RELEASE_GCC5/X64/UefiLessonsPkg/PCDLesson/PCDLesson/DEBUG/PCDLesson.map \